The Troubles: August 1969 riots and aftermath

-On 19 April there were clashes between NICRA marchers, the RUC and loyalists in the Bogside.
+On 19 April, there were clashes between NICRA marchers, the RUC, and loyalists in the Bogside.
 RUC officers entered the house of Samuel Devenny (42), an uninvolved Catholic civilian, and beat him along with two of his teenage daughters and a family friend.
 One of the daughters was beaten unconscious as she lay recovering from surgery.
 Devenny suffered a heart attack and died on 17 July from his injuries.
-On 13 July, RUC officers beat a Catholic civilian, Francis McCloskey (67), during clashes in Dungiven.
+On 13 July, RUC officers beat another Catholic civilian, Francis McCloskey (67), during clashes in Dungiven.
 He died of his injuries the next day.

 On 12 August, the loyalist Apprentice Boys of Derry were allowed to march along the edge of the Bogside.
 Taunts and missiles were exchanged between the loyalists and nationalist residents.
 After being bombarded with stones and petrol bombs from nationalists, the RUC, backed by loyalists, tried to storm the Bogside.
-The RUC used CS gas, armoured vehicles and water cannons, but were kept at bay by hundreds of nationalists.
+The RUC used CS gas, armoured vehicles, and water cannons, but were kept at bay by hundreds of nationalists.
 The continuous fighting, which became known as the Battle of the Bogside, lasted for three days.

 In response to events in Derry, nationalists held protests at RUC bases in Belfast and elsewhere.
 Some of these led to clashes with the RUC and attacks on RUC bases.
 In Belfast, loyalists responded by invading nationalist districts, burning houses and businesses.
-There were gun battles between nationalists and the RUC, and between nationalists and loyalists.
+These sectarian attacks were characterized as the worst assaults on Catholic districts since the 1920s (see The Troubles in Ulster (1920–1922).
+There were gun battles between nationalists and the RUC and between nationalists and loyalists.
 A group of about 30 IRA members was involved in the fighting in Belfast.
 The RUC deployed Shorland armoured cars mounted with heavy Browning machine guns.
-The Shorlands twice opened fire on a block of flats in a nationalist district, killing a nine-year-old boy, Patrick Rooney.
-RUC officers opened fire on rioters in Armagh, Dungannon and Coalisland.
+The Shorlands twice opened fire on a block of flats in a nationalist district, killing a nine-year-old boy named Patrick Rooney.
+RUC officers opened fire on rioters in Armagh, Dungannon, and Coalisland.